Fix: Searches on Bing automatically jump-scroll on Top

 Try Incognito or InPrivate browsing

-2. Remove www in the Bing URL and see if the issue is fixed ie. http://.bing.com/
+2. Delete ‘www‘ from the Bing URL and check if the issue is resolved, for example: http://bing.com/

-3. Temporarily deactivate all extensions and see if Bing results are automatically scrolling to the top.
-Enable them one by one to check which one is troublesome.
+3. Temporarily disable all extensions and see if Bing results still automatically scroll to the top.
+Reactivate your extensions one by one to identify which one might be causing the trouble.

-1. Open Edge and click the three dots on the top-right side next to your profile picture and then click Settings.
+1. Open Edge, click the three dots at the top-right next to your profile picture, and select Settings.

-2. On the left side, select Privacy, search, and services.
+2. On the left, choose Privacy, search, and services.

-4. Check if the Show me search and site suggestions using my typed characters option is turned on; if not, toggle off the button next to it.
+4. Check if the Show me search and site suggestions using my typed characters option is enabled.
+If it is, try toggling it off and on to reset the behavior.

 Check Microsoft Edge settings